maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 LD_PRELOAD=$(xcover agent extract) ./myapp
 ```

-The coverage logic and report remain the same.
-The current experiment changes how the probe executes.
+The experiment changes how the probe executes, but the coverage logic and report remain the same.

 The early measurements are encouraging: